XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-ra-meta-tags.md

 - SQL Password <strong>(Encrypted)</strong>

 ### 2. Run SQL Scripts
-- Execute the scripts in SQL Server
+- Execute the scripts in SQL Server AD Database
 - Ensure the data is successfully loaded into the database

 ### 3. Import the Applications